jmcnamara/rust_xlsxwriter/examples/Readme.md

   for temporary files when creating a file in "constant memory" mode.

 * `doc_workbook_use_custom_theme.rs` - Demonstrates changing the default
   theme for a workbook to a user supplied custom theme.
+The example uses an Excel `.thmx` file but it can also be an `.xlsx` file or a theme xml file extracted from an Excel xlsx file.

 * `doc_workbook_use_excel_2023_theme.rs` - Demonstrates changing the
   default theme for a workbook.
 The example uses the Excel 2023